jc141x/jc141-bash/setup/launchers.md

 - The page is a stub with more complete info to come.

+- Running our releases without the use of the provided start scripts falls out of our support.

 - For any launcher, you can use [SteamGridDB](https://www.steamgriddb.com/) or otherwise [SteamDB](https://steamdb.info/) to add banners to your library.

 <br>